megaacheyounes/huawei-wear-engine-helper/README.md

 - Maximum message size is 1KB (1024 bytes)
 - Can only send text messages, sending Files will be supported later

+## Prerequisite

+### Apply for Wear Engine Permission

+To maintain compliance with many privacy and data protection laws governing the sensitive and personal information collected by Huawei wearables, you must obtain permission before accessing the Huawei Wear Engine Service.

+- Follow the steps in the [official documentation - Applying for the Wear Engine Service](https://developer.huawei.com/consumer/en/doc/connectivity-Guides/applying-wearengine-0000001050777982)

+<span style="background-color:red;color:white;">_**without WearEngine permission you can not use or test the SDK**_</span>

 ## Installation

 ### 1. Add WearEngineSDK